RMIT’s access schemes ensure that people from the widest range of backgrounds have an opportunity to access RMIT

 RMIT Access - for direct applicants

-A SEAS or RMIT Access application allows RMIT to apply equity-related adjustments to your selection rank, in order to take into consideration circumstances that have affected your performance in your studies.
+A SEAS or RMIT Access application allows RMIT to apply equity-related adjustments to your selection rank, by taking into consideration circumstances that have affected your performance in your studies.

 For programs that select on a range of criteria, where selection is based on your performance in selection tasks such as interviews and folio presentations, you will receive an equivalent level of consideration in these selection tasks.

 The SNAP access scheme provides priority entry to RMIT programs for students from designated Victorian secondary schools.